EbioJosh/Application-Test/README.md

 - Local SQLite storage for credentials and logs
 - React frontend served by Flask

+## Test Environment

+For testing without actual hardware, we provide a simplified version that simulates all hardware components.
+See [TEST_ENVIRONMENT_README.md](TEST_ENVIRONMENT_README.md) for details.

 ## Hardware Components

 - Raspberry Pi (running Raspberry Pi OS Lite 64-bit)